InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Methodology

+Before fusion, we squeeze the singleton latent dimension so both terms have shape $\mathbb{R}^{B \times D}$.
 This design allows the distilled term to contribute fine-grained specificity from the instruction, while the CLIP embedding provides a robust, holistic semantic anchor, together forming a balanced and powerful global routing signal.

 \paragraph{IGR Gating Mechanism.} The IGR gating mechanism is instantiated independently at each MoLE layer.
 We formalize the computation by first describing the process for a single instance $b \in \{1, \dots, B\}$ within a batch, which corresponds to the input tensor slice $\mathbf{X}_b \in \mathbb{R}^{L \times D_{\text{in}}}$.
 The per-instance outputs, $\mathbf{Y}_b$, are subsequently stacked to form the full batch output $\mathbf{Y}$.